 Social Security’s Listing for Anxiety Disorders

 Social Security provides a listing of impairments.
 This is known as the “Blue Book.”
-The Blue Book provides specific conditions that your must meet to qualify for disability benefits.
-Social Security looks at anxiety disorders under Listing 12.06.
+The Blue Book provides specific conditions that you must meet to qualify for disability benefits.
+Social Security looks at anxiety disorders under Listing 12.06

 Meeting the listing for anxiety disorders that prevent work

-- Understanding, remembering or applying information (understanding instructions, learning new tasks, applying new knowledge to tasks, and use judgment in decisions)
+• Understanding, remembering, or applying information (understanding instructions, learning new tasks, applying new knowledge to tasks, and using judgment in decisions)

 Firstly, “Marked” means having a serious limitation in that area of functioning.
 Secondly, “Extreme” means not being able to function in that area at all.
 Thirdly, a Social Security psychiatrist or psychologist looks at your medical records. and decide if your anxiety disorder causes marked or extreme limitations.